embeddednodejs/embeddednodejs.github.io/content/ch_7.md

 * A good forum to learn about PCB design is the [EEVblog forum](http://www.eevblog.com/forum/eda/?PHPSESSID=063c7a9e5e43800c1319b8bd7b63ab63)

 * A nice blog to learn about PCBs is from [Bunny Studios](https://www.bunniestudios.com/)

+# Sensors

+Sensors act as inputs to an embedded systems.
+Sensors can transport data in analog or digital form.
+Some sensor types are especially popular:

+## Temperature

+Temperature sensors can be good places to learn more on types and functions of sensors:

+* The [DS18B20](https://datasheets.maximintegrated.com/en/ds/DS18B20.pdf): This digital sensor transports temperature on 1 pin with a one-wire protocol.
+The sensor accuracy is around 0.5°C per bit.
+* Combination of [MAX6675](https://cdn-shop.adafruit.com/datasheets/MAX6675.pdf) and thermocouple: This device converts an analog signal from a thermogocuple into a digital signal that a microcontroller can use.